inukshuk/edtf.js/README.md

     #-> ['Date', 'Year', 'Decade', 'Century', 'Season', 'Interval', 'List', 'Set']

-Each type provides at least the following properties: the date's corresponding EDTF string, its minimal and maximal numeric value, its type, as well as its date part values.
+Each type provides at least the following properties: the date's corresponding EDTF string, its minimum and maximum numeric value, its type, as well as its date part values.

     edtf('2016?').edtf         #-> '2016?'